 In this series we will be looking at Irish food, drinks, fashion, beauty, sports, toys and health that can be bought online as well as offline for Christmas 2022.

 With an estimated 70pc of online shopping purchases made overseas, it is vital we support Irish SMEs.

 1721 Spirits is a dynamic young drinks company based in Co Laois.
 Intent on innovating and shaking up the existing drinks business, the business builds on the heritage of past times, bringing age old practices and traditions into a modern era.
 Its DV8 Gold Cream Liqueur was produced in 2015 winning Best Cream Liqueur 2019 at the Irish Whiskey Awards.

 Founded by Morgan Ging and his wife Ann, Ballykeefe Distiller was born out of a long-held desire to produce gin and then whiskey on the family farm in Kilkenny.
-Ballykeefe Distillery is an award-winning producer of gins and vodkas with national and worldwide acclaim and this year produced its very first triple-distilled whiskey, including single malt, pot still and rye.
+Ballykeefe Distillery is an award-winning producer of gins and vodkas with national and worldwide acclaim and last year produced its very first triple-distilled whiskey, including single malt, pot still and rye.

 Ballykilcavan Brewery is located at Ballykilcavan Farm in Co.
 Laois, the home of the Walsh family for 13 generations since 1639.
 All their beers are brewed with barley and water sourced from the farm.
 Beers, merchandise and gift vouchers for tours are available.